DPS PvP Rankings / Tier List for Wrath of the Lich King Classic

 Enhancement Shaman

-Enhancement Shaman in Raids are a
+Enhancement Shaman in Raids are great melee supports

 Balance Druid

-the name "Boomkins" in TBC because of their massive Starfire
+Balance Druids originally earned the name "Boomkins" in TBC because

-While Balance brings the standard Druids arsenal of utility and defensive
+While Balance brings the standard Druids arsenal of utility and

-tools, their damage is amplified in cleave setups thanks to Starfall
+defensive tools, their damage is amplified in cleave setups thanks to Starfall

 and their DoTs.
 Balance can do massive spread damage, but they are prime kill targets

 and ripe for interrupts or disruption by the enemy team.
+Line-of-sight is another

-kills.
-Balance Druids can be deadly, but require a solid team with significant
+Balance Druids can be deadly, but also die easily and require a

-coordination to properly set up and execute kills, but even then are highly
+solid team with significant coordination to properly set up and execute kills,

 Changelog